simplythebex/SEI56-Project-3/README.md

 <img width="924" alt="suggested-drinks model" src="https://user-images.githubusercontent.com/73421779/129205492-f9ed2474-8a00-4aa5-8440-3bb5d2573974.png">

-In the Users model I then referenced the drinks do that a profile could show the suggested drinks that were created by that user:
+In the Users model I then referenced the drinks so that a profile could show the suggested drinks that were created by that user:

 <img width="869" alt="user model" src="https://user-images.githubusercontent.com/73421779/129205569-510a52df-0659-48e8-a6d5-f5d196c582fc.png">